-Vaping, dieting, seeing a chiropractor, taking omega-3 supplements… so many decisions to make, so much misinformation.
+When it comes to health and medicine, there are so many decisions to make and so much misinformation out there.
 Dr. Christopher Labos and Jonathan Jarry look at the body of evidence on these topics to tell you what’s solid, what’s iffy… and what’s crapola.
 The jingles, comedy, and bickering help the medicine go down.

-Dr. Christopher Labos is a cardiologist with a degree in epidemiology.
+Dr. Christopher Labos is a cardiologist with a Master's degree in epidemiology.
 He spends most of his time doing things that he doesn’t get paid for, like doing research, teaching, and podcasting.
 Occasionally, he finds time to practice as a cardiologist so he can pay his rent.
 He realizes that half of his research findings will be disproved in five years: he just doesn’t know which half.
-He is a freelance contributor for the Montreal Gazette and regularly appears on CJAD radio.
+He is a regular contributor for the Montreal Gazette and frequently appears on CJAD radio, CTV News, and the CBC.
 To date, no one has recognized him on the street.
 You can find him on Twitter at @DrLabos.

 Jonathan Jarry is a science communicator with the McGill Office for Science and Society, dedicated to separating sense from nonsense on the scientific stage.
 He brings his experience in cancer research, human genetics, rehabilitation research, and forensic biology to the work he does for the public.
 He was the creator, writer, and host of the YouTube show Cracked Science, which used a late-night deep-dive format to debunk pseudoscience and denounce bad science.
-He has been featured on the BBC, CBC, Wired.com, Global TV, RDI, and La Presse.
+He gets to be quoted by journalists quite frequently.
 His work is collected at jonathanjarry.com.
 You can find him on Twitter at @CrackedScience.